-Marine Section Membership
+Marine Program Membership

 If you are already an SCB member, choose your section(s) by editing your member profile at any other time.
 When you renew your membership is another opportunity to choose sections.
-After joining, you may decide to participate in any of the number of teams and committees under the Marine Section and your contribution will be a valuable one.
+After joining, you may decide to participate in any of the number of teams and committees under the Marine Program and your contribution will be a valuable one.

 Join Us